 Notification of IAC Reaccreditation

-Additional communications include a reminder postcard mailed to the Dental/Medical Director's attention six months prior to the recommended submission date.
-E-mailed notifications including invitations to participate in a free webinar entitled “IAC CT: Accreditation Simplified” are sent electronically to all associated accredited practices, at six- and three-month intervals from the recommended submission date.
+Additional communications include a reminder postcard mailed to the Medical Director’s attention six months prior to the recommended submission date.
+E-mailed notifications including invitations to participate in a free webinar entitled “IAC Cardiac Electrophysiology: Accreditation Simplified” are sent electronically to all e-mail addresses associated with the accredited facility, at six- and three-month intervals from the recommended submission date.

 When to Prepare to Reapply